 I state space tree: If a solution space is preparite presented in the form of a tree then that tree is called state space tree.
-(6) Answer states - are those solution stales from the for which the path from the root to define a tuple that is a member of set of solutions that satisfies exercise difficulties to bind correct scheroon implicit constraints of the Problem.
+(6) Answer states - are those solution stales from the for which the path from the root to define a tuple that is a member of set of solutions that satisfies examined in suder to hind coviert schetton. implicit constraints of the Problem.
 Answer states - 4, 6,7. (a) Live node: A node which has been generated and all of whose children have not yet been generated D, E, C ave Live nodes - childsen of these nodes are yet not been generated.
-Contractions and solar solar solar solar security and the the all () E-node: It is a live node that can be expanded to generated its children node (A) E-node A think of the constraints of BE-node 12 madente O - A Department log - is (3) Dead node.
-It is a generated node which is not to be expanded for ther or 13 11 1 1 3 2 4 10 all of whose children have been generated. ten last selv and dianteres that de A 7 dead node c and in which the all much relate to early a 0 B
+Contraction of the providence and a volve backtracking require that all () E-node: It is a live node that can be expanded to generated its children node (A) E-node > Departments of highly BE-node 22 madente O - I avidaparton llo 1 - 12 (3) Dead node.
+It is a generated node which is not to be expanded for ther or all of whose children have been generated. ten taut sela are drivertenes tistant A 7 dead node cjans a state avenue at the second 0 B